SophieDufrane/celebrateit-platform/README.md

   - Type `git clone`, then paste the copied URL.
   - Press `Enter`.
   - Navigate to the newly cloned repository directory: `cd` and the repository name.

+### 7.4 Security Considerations

+- **Secrets and keys** were stored in environment variables and never committed to the repository.
+- **.env** files were added to `.gitignore` to prevent leakage of credentials and config values.
+- The application was deployed with `DEBUG = False` to ensure a secure production environment.
+- Sensitive variables used include `SECRET_KEY`, `CLOUDINARY_URL`, and database credentials.
+- CORS was restricted via `CLIENT_ORIGIN` and `CORS_ALLOW_CREDENTIALS` to allow only known origins.

+These precautions were followed to prevent security vulnerabilities and meet best practices for cloud deployment.

 ## 8. Credit